naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2 =
+* Added Product ID and Price ID to order data.

 = 1.2.1 =
 * Added the button_image parameter that can be included in the shortcode to use an image as the button.